Moving to South Africa Guide

 Many expats moving to South Africa will be migrating due to an opportunity from an employer.
 Some companies, when they relocate an employee, will cover health insurance fees.
 If you are moving to South Africa for work it is worth discussing health insurance cover with your employer.

-An extremely diverse country, ranging from the wild savannahs of Kruger National Park, to the vast cities of Pretoria, Johannesburg and Cape Town, South Africa is a beautiful and intriguing destination, offering plenty of opportunities for expatriates settling here.
+South Africa is an extremely geographically diverse country, ranging from the wild savannahs of Kruger National Park, to the vast cities of Pretoria, Johannesburg and Cape Town.
+It is a beautiful and intriguing destination, offering plenty of opportunities for expatriates settling there.

 Whether you’re moving to South Africa to work in a busy metropolis, study nature in the expansive open spaces or take a university course, there’s plenty to learn about the country before you pack up your bags and board the airplane.